NicoHood/HID/Readme.md

 Therefore uninstall the divers for any device or just dont touch the HID reports.

 The Bootloader was coded with Windows7 and Visual Studio and compiled with a Raspberry Pi.
+To recompile just hit the makefile in /Hoodloader/make.

 You need to install avr-gcc for compiling.
 ```
 sudo apt-get install avr-gcc
 ```

+The difference between the Leonardo/Micro and Uno/Mega is that the HID Class is different.
+All other classes are the same.
+The Leonardo/Micro Version uses USBAPI.h and no Serial while the Uno/Mega Version uses Serial.
+You can also modify the library to send HID reports to other devices.
+Just modify the HID Class.

 To uninstall the drivers on windows you need [registrar](http://www.resplendence.com/registrar).
 Delete these entrys (my gamepad driver with the PID was still broken.
 If you know how to fix this message me):